About the Project

 Sayantan PAL

-Sayantan Pal is an undergraduate student.
-He is pursuing Computer Science and Engineering from Heritage Institute of Technology, India.
+Sayantan Pal was an undergraduate student pursuing Computer Science and Engineering from Heritage Institute of Technology, India.
 His research interest lies in the domain of Machine Learning and Natural Language Processing.
+In 2022 he had been accepted by the Doctorate of Philosophy in Computer Science & Engineering program at the University at Buffalo, The State University of New York with full-time Teaching Assistant appointment and Chair's Fellowship.

 Videos